 The security furnished by or on behalf of any sheriff or deputy sheriff shall enure as well for the benefit of Her Majesty as for the benefit of any person who suffers loss or damage resulting from any default, malfeasance, misfeasance, non-feasance, dishonesty, or neglect of duty, committed by the sheriff or deputy sheriff.

-The sheriff may appoint, and has control of, the constables at the sittings of the Court of Queen's Bench and other courts at which the attendance of the sheriff is required.
+The sheriff may appoint, and has control of, the constables at the sittings of the Court of King's Bench and other courts at which the attendance of the sheriff is required.